Heatmaps- discover the hidden user intentions.

-Therefore, whatever you do to turn them into a potential customer, needs to be sorted out correctly.
-And heatmaps diagnostic tool come into existence for the same purpose, i.e., you need to collect enough information and conclusions about the conversion rates.
+Therefore, whatever you do to turn them into potential customers, needs to be sorted out correctly.
+And heatmaps diagnostic tools come into existence for the same purpose, i.e., you need to collect enough information and conclusions about the conversion rates.
 Therefore you need a tool that diagnoses everything right from – users click on the elements to what they view on your website to the ignored areas of the sites.

 Heatmaps – add colors to your business growth.

 When we put effort into something, we need our share of results too.
 Heatmap is a smart diagnostic tool which uses color codes to depict the areas where users are concentrating more and the areas which remain unfocused.

 Why is heatmap a diagnostic tool for B2B marketers?

 B2B marketing is more robust than B2C marketing, as leads are quite expensive, and they have to indulge in long accounting and legal processes.
 Therefore there is less traffic.
 It would help if you had Heatmaps to generate the traffic by analyzing what is stopping your leads for conversions.

 How can you form a hypothesis through heatmaps to bring improvement to your website, below are some points to consider :